AmoghK0216/DSA_Tracker/README.md

 - **6-Day Rotation**: Arrays, Linked Lists, Trees/Graphs, Dynamic Programming, and Advanced Topics
 - **3 Problems Daily**: Focused practice with manageable daily goals
 - Track progress with visual indicators
+- Reset the cycle manually to clear the daily problem data.
+ > **Note:** All solved problems are saved in solved problems tab.
+Reset clears the daily problem data, so you can start a new cycle

 ### 📊 Smart Problem Management
 - Mark problems as solved with automatic persistence